-In C++, the try-catch block is used to catch and handle exceptions (errors) that may occur during the execution of a program.
+In C++, the try-catch block is used to catch and handle exceptions (errors) that may occur during program execution.

 An exception is an unexpected event that interrupts the normal flow of the program.
-The purpose of the try-catch block is to allow the program to respond to errors in a controlled manner, rather than terminating abruptly.
+The goal of the try-catch block is to allow the program to respond to errors in a controlled manner, instead of terminating abruptly.

 Basic Structure